April 29, 2022

-National Numeracy Day is celebrated on Wednesday 13th May; the day is all about recognizing the value and presence of numbers in everyday life.
+National Numeracy Day is celebrated on Wednesday 18th May and is all about recognizing the value and presence of numbers in everyday life.

 There are lots of activities on Purple Mash that schools can use on the day to celebrate the power of numbers.

 Children can use 2Count to create their own pictograms.
-This could include counting objects in the house or when out on a walk how many rainbows in windows can children spot?
+This could include counting objects in the house or when out on a walk.
+How many rainbows in windows can children spot?

 From mermaids to rockets, 2Race is a virtual collaborative racing maths game which has a variety of exciting themes.
-It is designed to make learning number fun, whilst at the same time, helping to firmly secure knowledge and improve mental arithmetic.
+It is designed to make learning numbers enjoyable, while at the same time helping to firmly secure knowledge and improve mental arithmetic.
 All areas of number are covered for KS1 & 2, with pupils’ responses to questions automatically recorded to allow for comprehensive diagnostic data.
 Teachers and pupils can play collaborative live racing challenges or alternatively, pupils can play pre-made games against virtual players.

 Sequence Snake lets pupils apply knowledge of number facts and sharpen their mental arithmetic in a challenging yet fun game.
 Pupils must strategically feed Sequence Snake by guiding him to the next correct number.
-With every correct number eaten, sequence snake grows by that amount.
-Bond Bubbles is suitable for KS1 and KS2 due to its fully customisable features.
-The aim of the game is to use the bubble blower to fire a bubble at a number that will make the number bond being asked.
-Bond Bubbles will adapt to a user’s ability, making this the perfect game to support all pupils.
+With every correct number eaten, Sequence Snake grows by that amount so helping him to not eat himself becomes pretty challenging after a few 9s!

 Or why not get children to use this template to create their own Dice game, they could also use 2Quiz to create their own quizzes for others to solve all based around the theme of number.